 The Oversized Sweater

 We can’t hide the fact that our favorite oversized sweater will be any with a chunky, cable knit, but don’t feel limited to just that style.
-Oversized sweatshirts are a great way to stay strong with the athleisure trend in the fall time.
+Oversized sweatshirts are a great way to stay strong with the athleisure trend in the winter time.

-Since its inception into fashion history in the late 19th century, Thomas Burberry’s iconic design has become an essential for transitional months.
+Since its inception into fashion history in the late 19th century, Thomas Burberry’s iconic design has become an essential for colder months.
 We talked about how much we loved the trench for spring, but the real trick of the trade is to use your trench year-round (or maybe semi-annually, depending on how Mother Nature decides to play her cards each year).
 The trench coat is as pertinent leading up to cold weather as it is leading away from it.
 The lighter material with the long coat style makes it like a training wheel—training your body to adjust back into your winter woolens as each month grows cooler.

 The Booties-And-Socks Duo

 A seasonal go-to of yesteryear (and ever year), the socks with booties look is an easy fan favorite.
 The benefits of the socks and booties look is multi-layered.
 On the top-most layer, we’ve got the most obvious benefit: warmth.
 As the temps get cooler, a taller sock tucked into an ankle boot is an easy fix to goosebump-laden legs.
 Opt for a wooly sock on the chilliest winter days.